ianrenton/ianrenton.com/projects/big-mouth-phatt-bass/_posts/2025-01-26-a-note-on-board-restarts.markdown

 If you've already got your PCB made, you could try modding it by cutting the 4.5V trace that supplies power to the ESP32.
 This is on the *front* of the board (where the component itself is) and can be cut with a few strokes of a sharp knife.
 Use a multimeter to check that the trace is definitely broken and the two sides are no longer connected.
 You can then attach a wire on the bottom of the board from pin 1 of the motor board to pin 1 of the ESP32 to bring 6V there.

-So on the font of the board, cut this trace:
+So on the front of the board, cut this trace:

 ![3D render of PCB showing which trace to cut](/img/projects/big-mouth-phatt-bass/6vmod1.png){: .center}